philusdevs/Hykros-Lobby/content/simulacra/ling-han.md

 ![](https://telegra.ph/file/ad98e283fddfb7bafbcde.png)

-### Awaken: Ling Han
+### Awaken: Governing Blade

-> Increases final damage by 18%.
-> While equipped with Monitoring Guards, for each equipped frost weapon, frost damage increases by 4%.
-When equipped with 3 frost weapons, gain an additional 350 weapon charge after using any frost weapon skill.
-After releasing any frost weapon skill other than Monitoring Guards or discharge , deal an additional 5600% * attack damage to nearby targets.
-The character becomes immune to damage for 4 seconds after activating the Frosty Roar (unavailable in Apex League).
+>Increase final damage by 18%.
+When Alabaster Tiger is equipped, gain damage immunity for 4 seconds when using Sword Art: Icy Beckon (unavailable in Apex League).
+For every 1 frost weapon equipped, increase frost damage by 2.5%.
+When 3 frost weapons are equipped, gain an additional 350 weapon charge after the Wanderer uses any frost weapon skill.
+After using any frost weapon's skill or discharge other than Alabaster Tiger's, deal additional damage equal to 1,456% of ATK to nearby targets.

  <br/>
   <br/>

-<center> Monitoring Guards </center>
+<center> Alabaster Tiger </center>

 <p align="center">
     <img src="https://telegra.ph/file/c42acda5834f63d2a970c.png" alt="Centered Image">